 “It appears to be a great opportunity,” said Fallace.
 “Everything checks out.
-That Blayne’s a really sharp guy.”
+That Sebastian’s a really sharp guy.”

 On August 20, 2007, Donovan became a 33 percent co-owner of Capital Blu.
 He immediately set up an office and threw himself into hosting seminars and raising money.

 THE TOP FLOOR OF THE UBS building was decked out with rich leather furniture, state-of-the-art computer equipment, modern glass and teak desks.
 Its staff screamed Wall Street in their grey suits, laptops and briefcases.
 The office still had that new marble smell when the building’s owner stopped by to have a look at his new tenant’s digs.